Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

     of a last minute school replacement)

-3. Hitting the start button of timed subtests only when the child attempts the first item (not when the enumerator says “Begin”).
+3. Hitting the start button of timed subtests only when the child attempts the first item (not when the enumerator says "Begin").

 An example training agenda and topics that are important to cover is included in Annex 1.